misiupajor/op5-monitor-docker/README.md

  * Latest version of OP5 monitor to date (currently v7.3.15)
  * Pre-bundled with a trial license
  * Support for **triggering hooks** on prestart, poststart and poststop. **Slack** hook example is included.
- * Support for **importing OP5 backup files** to help quickly lanuch testing/development environments
+ * Support for **importing OP5 backup files** to help quickly launch testing/development environments
  * Support for **installing OP5 license keys**.
 Defaults to trial license if none if specified

 ## Install